psychemedia/eurydice-resources/resources/eurydice_poems.md

 All England feels for those who now are left,
 Widowed and fatherless, their loss to mourn ;
 Of all their lived unes suddenly bereft
-By fearful violence of tne pissing storm !
+By fearful violence of the passing storm !
 Shine down, O sun, with thy bright cheering face,
 The world roils on as it has done before ;
 Grant those who died have found iheir resting place